Convert XLS to XML via C++

-With Aspose.Cells for .NET library, you can easily convert XLS to XML programmatically with a few lines of code.
-Aspose.Cells for .NET is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files. .NET Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-Open NuGet package manager, search for Aspose.Cells and install.
+With Aspose.Cells for C++ library, you can easily convert XLS to XML programmatically with a few lines of code.
+Aspose.Cells for C++ is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+C++ Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
+You can download its latest version directly, just open NuGet package manager, search for Aspose.Cells.Cpp and install.
 You may also use the following command from the Package Manager Console.

-.NET developers can easily load & convert XLS files to XML in just a few lines of code.
+C++ developers can easily convert XLS file to XML in just a few lines of code.

-- Convert XLS to XML by calling Workbook.Save method
+- Convert XLS to XML by calling Save() method.

 XLS What is XLS File Format